 It is common knowledge that water freezes at 0 degrees Celsius or 32 degrees Fahrenheit.
 The temperature in the UK during winter months always drops below this level.

-This means that any water in your central heating pipes are at risk of freezing.
+This means that any water in your central heating pipes is at risk of freezing.

 Most boilers have a winter setting.

 This basically means that your boiler will make sure that the water in your pipes is flowing and that the temperature of the water will not drop below zero.